maliluu/holbertonschool-shell/README.md

-Those are the very basics!
+Welcome to the very basics!